 by (frule_tac P=HomePageDoesntLoad and Q="AppIsDown" in mp)

-mp is the rule for modus ponens, which is defined like this1:
+is the rule for modus ponens, which is defined like this:

 lemma